 ideas and information.
 The society or the editorial board accept

 no responsibility for any statements published in the journal.

 These statements are solely attributable to the authors; they

 are not necessarily indicative of the policies of the society or

 Abstracting and Indexing information

-The journal is indexed with Caspur, Chemical Abstracts, CINAHL, CNKI (China National Knowledge Infrastructure), DOAJ, EBSCO Publishing's Electronic Databases, Excerpta Medica / EMBASE, Expanded Academic ASAP, Genamics JournalSeek, Google Scholar, Health & Wellness Research Center, Health Reference Center Academic, Hinari, Index Copernicus, Indian Science Abstracts, IndMed, National Science Library, OpenJGate, PrimoCentral, ProQuest, PubMed, Pubmed Central, SafetyLit, Scimago Journal Ranking, SCOLOAR, SCOPUS, SIIC databases, Summon by Serial Solutions, Tropical Diseases Bulletin, Ulrich's International Periodical Directory, Uncover
+The journal is indexed with Caspur, Chemical Abstracts, CINAHL, CNKI (China National Knowledge Infrastructure), DOAJ, EBSCO Publishing's Electronic Databases, Excerpta Medica / EMBASE, Expanded Academic ASAP, Genamics JournalSeek, Google Scholar, Health & Wellness Research Center, Health Reference Center Academic, Hinari, Index Copernicus, Indian Science Abstracts, IndMed, MANTIS, National Science Library, OpenJGate, PrimoCentral, ProQuest, PubMed, Pubmed Central, SafetyLit, Scimago Journal Ranking, SCOLOAR, SCOPUS, SIIC databases, Summon by Serial Solutions, Tropical Diseases Bulletin, Ulrich's International Periodical Directory and Uncover

 The Indian Society of Anaesthesiologists (ISA), the

 professional society of Anaesthesiologist - physicians of India,

 is a non-profit voluntary organization that exists for the